-LACP Founder and Executive Director Julia Dean asks Matt Eich ten questions about his background, career in and beliefs about photography
+LACP asks Matt Eich ten questions about his background, career in and beliefs about photography.

 Matt Eich: I consider myself a photographic essayist.
 This means that while I can appreciate the singular qualities of individual photographs, I am most interested in weaving long-form narratives through the combination of many images, often made over a long period of time.
 My thematic focus is at the intersection of memory, family, community, and the American condition.